Countryside Broadband FAQ (View PDF)

 Direct Debit is the lowest-cost method of transferring money on a regular basis.
 If we can keep these costs down, it helps to keep the price of the service down.
 Direct Debit is also very secure and the customer is very well protected.

-• How soon can I have the service?
+• How quickly can I have the service?

 • Can I switch off the radio link, when I am not using it?

-Yes, no harm will be caused but it will take a few seconds to reconnect to the network when it is switched on again.
-The radio consumes 2 watts which is about the same as a torch bulb.
-We recommend that the radio is left switched on to allow us to proactively monitor your connection quality.
+Yes, no harm will be caused but it may take a few minutes to reconnect to the network when it is switched on again.
+We recommend that the radio is left switched on; this allows us to keep it up-to-date and to monitor its performance.
+The radio consumes about 5 watts.

 • Can I have my own public Internet Protocol (IP) address?